The Sunflower paintings that Vincent Van Gogh created are trendy. Many scholars believe that the Sunflower paintings helped Van Gogh’s popularity.

 Painting the Sunflowers helped him to be able to study color better.
 It was relatively cheap for him to get a vase of flowers and paint instead of paying for a model.

-We can see an evolution with his painting of the flowers.
+We can see an evolution in his painting of the flowers.
 His first flower paintings had traditional colors that many artists used.
-Still, after a while, Van Gogh started to experiment with color and used many contrasting colors in his paintings.
+Still, after a while, Van Gogh started experimenting with color and used many contrasting colors in his paintings.

 Vincent Van Gogh, Paul Gaugin, and the Sunflowers

-When the painter Paul Gauguin saw Vincent van Gogh’s sunflower paintings in Paris, he was impressed.
+He was impressed when the painter Paul Gauguin saw Vincent van Gogh’s sunflower paintings in Paris.
 Vincent van Gogh looked up to Paul Gaugin, and he felt honored to hear that Gaugin liked his sunflowers.

 Because Gaugin liked his sunflowers so much, this also helped to validate to Vincent that he was on the right track in painting the sunflower paintings.